Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: Experiments

 \paragraph{Permutations of In-Context Examples.} We also compare different permutations of these selected examples according to the sample weight computed in Eq.~\ref{eqn:sample_weight}.
-In Table~\ref{tab:result_ker2}, Random means to randomly choose an order.
-Ascending and Descending respectively denote that the example order is ascending or descending by the weight.
+In Table~\ref{tab:result_ker_2}, Random means to randomly choose an order.
+Ascending and Descending respectively denote that the example order is ascending or descending by weight.
 From the results, we find no tangible relationship between the sampling weight and order.

 \paragraph{Effectiveness of KPC.} We finally conduct analysis on prediction calibration.
-We employ AGNews and TREC tasks and follow the same settings in the preliminary experiments (we randomly choose two label words from different frequency regions).
-Results in Figure~\ref{fig:result_kcp} demonstrate that calibrating the prediction results consistently achieve improvements than the vanilla approach.
+We choose AGNews and TREC tasks and follow the same settings in the preliminary experiments (we randomly choose two label words from different frequency regions).
+Results in Figure~\ref{fig:result_kcp} demonstrate that calibrating the prediction consistently achieves improvements to the vanilla approach.
 In addition, we find that the prediction results highly depend on the label frequency, which is similar to Figure~\ref{fig:preexp2}.
-However, our KPC still outperforms the strong baseline Calibrate Before Use (CBU) with arbitrary label frequencies, which only transforms the input into content-free prompts.
+However, our KPC still outperforms the strong baseline Calibrate Before Use (CBU) with arbitrary label frequency, which only transforms the input into content-free prompts.
 It underscores that the prior information of each label word in KB is non-negligible.
 In other words, calibration by the prior information can alleviate the impact of label frequency.